Badgerati/Pode/docs/Tutorials/Routes/Overview.md

 You can add your routes straight into the [`Start-PodeServer`](../../../Functions/Core/Start-PodeServer) scriptblock, or separate them into different files.
 These files can then be dot-sourced, or you can use [`Use-PodeRoutes`](../../../Functions/Routes/Use-PodeRoutes) to automatically load all ps1 files within a `/routes` directory at the root of your server.

-## Payloads
+## Body Payloads

-The following is an example of using data from a request's payload - ie, the data in the body of POST request.
-To retrieve values from the payload you can use the `.Data` property on the `$WebEvent` variable to a route's logic.
+The following is an example of using data from a request's payload—i.e., the data in the body of a POST request.
+To retrieve values from the payload, you can use the `.Data` property on the `$WebEvent` variable in a route's logic.

-Alternatively, you can use the Get-PodeBodyData function to retrieve the body data.
+Alternatively, you can use the `Get-PodeBodyData` function to retrieve the body data, with additional support for deserialization.

-Depending the the Content-Type supplied, Pode has inbuilt body-parsing logic for JSON, XML, CSV, and Form data.
+Depending on the Content-Type supplied, Pode has built-in body-parsing logic for JSON, XML, CSV, and Form data.

-This example will get the `userId` and "find" user, returning the users data:
+This example will get the `userId` and "find" the user, returning the user's data:

 ```powershell
 Start-PodeServer {